Last updated on March 27th, 2022

 But what a thrill they are on the line once hooked!
 The first run of an angry 20-plus pounder will be a challenge to any seasoned angler as the fish will do everything it can shake off your hook, foul your line or break you off on the nearest structure or with its sharp gill plate.

 However, should you be lucky or skillful enough to survive this first onslaught, you will most likely be treated to a spectacular display that often includes repeated powerful runs with changes in direction, some aerial acrobatics, frantic head shakes and the like.
-No wonder so many anglers become giddy with anticipation of the open of Snook season.
+No wonder so many anglers become giddy with anticipation of the opening of Snook season.

 The Bluefish is a game fish that does not get enough respect, it just doesn’t have that glam factor that many other species enjoy.
 Maybe it’s because of their unspectacular size or perhaps because many people consider them inferior as table fare (I happen to know, however, they can be quite tasty in the right hands).
-But for whatever reasons they just are not taken seriously enough for their game qualities.
+But for whatever reason, they just are not taken seriously enough for their game qualities.

 But having fished many different types of fish in many different locations and environments, I can tell you that as gamefish the Bluefish is, pound-for-pound, top-notch quality.
 From Maine to South Florida, you’d be hard-pressed to find another fish that is as tough or fights as hard as the Bluefish.